jovi1018/Red-Wine-Quality---Logistic-Regression/README.md

 These datasets can be viewed as classification or regression tasks.
 The classes are ordered and not balanced (e.g. there are much more normal wines than excellent or poor ones).

 Note:
-1. Implemented Logistic regression to predict the wine quality (rating >= 6.5, which is 'Good', otherwise 'Bad')
+1. Implemented Logistic regression to predict the wine quality (rating >= 6, which is 'Good', otherwise 'Bad')
 2. Imbalanced the dateset, I Implemented SMOTE to deal with the issue.
 3. Hyperparameter tuning 'C'- regularization term.
-4. LR without SMOTE achieved 88% above.
-Howerver the model with SMOTE doesn't help a lot.